Vesak Day is a holy day celebrated by Buddhists. It represents the birth, the Nirvana (enlightenment) and the Parinirvana (death) of Gautama Buddha.

-Vesak Day in Singapore is a holy day celebrated by Buddhists.
-It represents the birth, the Nirvana (enlightenment) and the Parinirvana (death) of Gautama Buddha and is the most significant day of the Buddhist calendar.
-Vesak Day usually falls in May, on the 15th day of the fourth month of the Chinese Lunar Calendar.
+Vesak Day is the most significant day of the Buddhist calendar.
+It usually falls in May, on the 15th day of the fourth month of the Chinese Lunar Calendar.

 On Vesak Day, temples are decorated with flags and flowers.
 Devoted Buddhists and many observers of the faith congregate at their temple before dawn, saffron-clad monks chant the sutras, the Buddhist flag is raised and the people sing hymns to celebrate the Buddha, the Dharma (his teachings) and the Sangha (his disciples).